-The Air Quality Program responds to air quality complaints, and issues open burn permits in the City and County of Broomfield.
+The Air Quality Program responds to air quality complaints, and issues burn permits in the City and County of Broomfield.
 Broomfield's Environmental Health Specialists also educate the public about health risks associated with a variety of indoor environmental pollutants and sources of air pollution such as mold, radon, and carbon monoxide.
-If you want to file a concern about air quality related to oil and gas, click here.
+If you want to file a concern about air quality related to oil and gas, visit Oil and Gas.

 Sign up to receive ozone action alerts to get the most up-to-date information about Colorado’s Air Quality.